Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 It’s recommended you don’t take down any load-bearing walls when renovating.

-This wall is load bearing.
+That wall is load bearing.

-Hyphens and compound modifiers with participles
+Hyphens in compound modifiers with participles

 Compound modifiers that include present or past participles follow the same rules as any other compound modifier.